rtivital/ts-package-template/CONTRIBUTING.md

 # Contributing

-First of all, thank you for showing interest in contributing to the library, all your contributions are extremely valuable to the project!
+Thanks for showing interest in contributing to the template, your contribution is valuable to the project!

 ## Contribution workflow

-- Decide what you want to work on, and open a GitHub discussion to discuss them with the maintainers.
+- Decide what you want to work on, and open a GitHub issue to discuss features with the maintainer.
 - Fork the repository and clone it locally.
-- Create a new branch from the `main` branch.
+- Create a new branch from the `master` branch.
 - Add your code and tests.
 - Run `npm test` to make sure all tests are passing.
 - Push your branch to your fork.
-- Open a pull request to the `main` branch and describe what you have done and why you did it.
+- Open a pull request to the `master` branch and describe what you have done and why you did it.
 - Wait for the maintainers to review your pull request.
 - Make changes if requested.
-- Once your pull request is approved, it will be merged into the `main` branch and will be included in the next release.
+- Once your pull request is approved, it will be merged into the `master` branch and will be included in the next release.
 - Your PR is merged! 🎉 You are awesome!

-## Get started with the project locally

-1. Clone or download the repository.
-2. Install dependencies: `yarn` (other package managers are not supported).
-3. Run `npm test` to make sure everything is working as expected.
-4. Write your code in `src/` directory.
-5. To run Jest tests, use `npm run jest`.